 Can you exit SFC scannow?

 Yes, it is safe to cancel the scan.
 However, we do suggest that you allow it to be completed as it causes no harm.
 If you find that it is stuck you can cancel it using the CTRL + C keys simultaneously.

 Does SFC ScanNow improve performance?

-If the scan is able to fix critical system files, it can sometimes improve the system’s overall performance and speed since the protected files are now as they should be.
+If the scan is able to fix critical files, it can sometimes improve the system’s overall performance and speed since the protected files are now as they should be.

 Can SFC ScanNowfix BSoDs?

 Potentially, yes.
-BSoDs are often caused by corrupted or missing system files, and this is the one thing SFC is good at.
+BSoDs are often caused by corrupted or missing files, and this is the one thing SFC is good at.